nojhan/lp-jolly/README.md

 When changing the colors of the first line, presets needs to be loaded from your shell configuration and not just sourced in the prompt.

-A first set is are called "variants" and mainly change the segment joints, but can also impact the icons on some variants:
+A first set is called "variants" and mainly change the segment joints, but can also impact the icons on some variants:

 - `source presets/variant-chevron.conf" (the *recommended*, need a Nerd-fonts font),